Model-based clustering of categorical data based on the Hamming distance: Introduction

-The proposed model offers a new and convenient parametrization of the LCM based on the Hamming distance, with an easy interpretation of the parameters and without restrictions on the parameter space, while keeping the parsimony.
+The proposed model offers a new and convenient parametrization of the LCM based on the Hamming distance, with an easy interpretation of the parameters and without restrictions on the parameter space while keeping the parsimony.
 Moreover, in contrast to customary LCMs that consider the number of latent classes as a fixed quantity, a key feature of the proposed model is that the number of mixing components is assumed to be random.
 The joint prior of the number of mixing components and the mixing weights induce a prior on the number of clusters, i.e., the components that have actually generated the data \citep{nobile2004}.
+Leveraging the connection between the LCM and the HMM, a sufficient condition for model identifiability is proved, together with the convergence of the posterior distribution of the number of components to a point mass at the true value.
 Hence, the model developed in the paper extends the LCMs to the case of a random number of clusters that is automatically learned from the data, overcoming traditional issues of model selection based on information criteria.
-For these reasons, the HHM lends itself to a number of potential applications.
-An extensive simulation study and a set of real data examples illustrate modeling and computational advantages of our clustering approach.
+Moreover, the model can be used for multiple imputations of missing categorical data.
+For these reasons, the HHM lends itself to several potential applications.
+An extensive simulation study and a set of real data examples illustrate the modeling and computational advantages of the proposed clustering approach.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:methods} we introduce the Hamming distribution and discuss its properties, including the conjugate Bayesian inference of its parameters.
-Mixture modeling based on the Hamming distribution is developed in Section \ref{sec:mixture} together with a discussion of the connections to latent class models.
-Section \ref{sec:gibbs_sampler} provides the details of the MCMC algorithm designed to approximate the joint posterior distribution of all model parameters.
+In Section \ref{sec:methods}, we introduce the Hamming distribution and discuss its properties, including the conjugate Bayesian inference of its parameters.
+Mixture modeling based on the Hamming distribution is developed in Section \ref{sec:mixture}, together with a discussion of the connections to the latent class models, the identifiability and consistency results, and the fitting details.
 Section \ref{sec:analysis} illustrates the proposed mixture model with applications to real-world datasets.
-Section \ref{sec:discussion} briefly concludes the paper and the Supplementary materials complement it with a simulation study and the theoretical results.
+Section \ref{sec:discussion} concludes the paper, and the Supplementary materials complement it with additional theoretical results and proofs, a detailed description of the MCMC sampling strategy, an extensive simulation study, and further real data examples.